View our 'what we do with your personal data when you...' infographic for a basic overview of the below information.

 If you don’t want information that identifies you to be shared with the organisation you want to complain about, we’ll try to respect that.
 However, it is not always possible to handle a complaint on an anonymous basis so we’ll contact you to discuss this.

-If you contact us to make a freedom of information complaint about a public authority, we may need you to provide us with an identifiable correspondence or email address which will be included on a copy of any decision notice provided to the public authority about which you have complained.
+If you contact us to make a freedom of information complaint about a public authority, and we issue a decision notice, we will need you to provide us with an identifiable correspondence address or personal email address which will be included on a copy of any decision notice provided to the public authority about which you have complained.

 If you are acting on behalf of someone making a complaint, we’ll ask for information to satisfy us of your identity and if relevant, ask for information to show you have authority to act on someone else’s behalf.